From Saint Bon to Regina Elena:

 The Italian armed forces used to be always downplayed in Anglo-Saxon books and comments, with the Regia Marina Italiana particularly prone to patronising prose implying that it contained second-rate ships manned by brave but usually incompetent sailors.The truth, as opposed to the myth, is far different.

-British and American writers, invariably biased by memories of Trafalgar and consumed by the sea-control theories of Mahan found it difficult to evaluate the value of what was essentially a coast-defense navy.
+British and American writers, invariably biased by memories of Trafalgar and consumed by the sea-control theories of Mahan, found it difficult to evaluate the value of what was essentially a coast-defense navy.
 Its job was to protect the ports of Italy and Sicily and the essential but overlooked trade that followed the coastline against the attacks of two conceivable enemies, France and Austria-Hungary.
-Note that Italy had, especially south of Florence, limited rail and road capacity in this period, so that trade in food, fuel and merchandise largely used coastal steamers.
-All this led to design features and tactics that differed from those of the "ocean" navies.
+Note that Italy had, especially south of Florence, limited rail and road capacity in this period, so that trade in food, fuel and merchandise largely moved in coastal steamers.
+All this led to design features and tactics fo the Italian Navy that differed from those of the "ocean" navies.
 Of course the Italian Navy did have its problems.
-Created from the separate fleets of Sardinia, Naples and the Pope, feuds and squabbles contributed to the defeat at Lissa in 1866 (covered in the upcoming Ironclads: Hearts of Iron) and were still perpetuated in cabals and cliques 50 years later.
+Created from the separate fleets of Sardinia, Naples, Tuscany and the Pope, feuds and squabbles contributed to the defeat at Lissa in 1866 (covered in the upcoming Ironclads: Hearts of Iron) and were still perpetuated in cabals and cliques 50 years later.

 If there was a weakness, it lay in the limited industrial infrastructure of Italy.
 Her naval architects were innovative and widely admired, but shipyards were few and methods often antiquated, leading to extended building times.
 As an example, the two battleships of the Duilio class, laid down in 1873 needed seven and 11 years to complete.
 They were spectacularly innovative being the first battleships to dispense with sails and carry very heavy guns and they made the reputation of their designer, Benedetto Brin.
 He, together with Vittorio Cuniberti, another Italian chief engineer, created the most highly respected and innovative design school of the pre-dreadnought era.
 Just as present-day German and Swedish designers dominate the design of conventional submarines, so the Italians produced unusual and highly regarded battleship and armored cruiser designs.
 Good examples were the Italia and Lepanto of 1876.
 They were as big and well armed as battleships and as fast as armored cruisers.
 However, anyone thinking that this makes them early battle-cruisers should remember that they had virtually no heavy armor and could carry almost 10,000 infantrymen!
 Like the succeeding and somewhat more conventional Ruggiero di Lauria class they were no longer active when the war started.